 Mr. Morris was appointed as an Associate Director in 2006 & became an appointed At-Large Director in December 2013.
 He was born & raised in Greene County & graduated from William Monroe High School in 1966.
 From 1974-1990 he worked in quality control on the construction of nuclear power plants.
 From 1991-2009 he raised beef cattle on 165 acres.
 All of the streams on the farm are fenced out from livestock & some acres are in CREP.
 He received the 2000 Bay Friendly Farm Award from CSWCD.
 His farm is now used for hay production.
 Mr. Morris & his wife, Sharon, have one daughter.
 In his spare time he enjoys hunting, fishing, golf & muscle car restoration.
+Steve's farm is protected by a conservation easement.
 Mr. Morris was appointed to represent CSWCD on the Rivanna River Basin Commission.